Chikmagalur district: Education

 According to 2011 census, the percentage literacy rate of Chikmagalur district is 79.25% with 85.41% of males and 73.16% of females being literate.
 The literacy rate of Chikmagalur is higher than the average literacy rate of Karnataka state which is 75.36%.
-Sringeri Taluk has the highest literacy rate of 92.68% and Kadur Talukith 74.33% being the least literate one.
+Sringeri Taluk has the highest literacy rate of 92.68% and Kadur Taluk with 74.33% being the least literate one.

 As of 2011, there are 13 degree colleges (with 4615 students) offering graduate education in Chikmagalur district which are affiliated to Kuvempu University.
 Chikmagalur taluk has the maximum 4 graduate colleges (with 1648 students) whereas kadur has 2 and Koppa, Mudigere, Narasimharajapura and Sringeri taluks have only 1 graduate college each.